 Prevention of TB includes:

-• Vaccination with the Bacillus Calmette-Guérin (BCG) vaccine, which is particularly recommended in TB-endemic countries.
+- Vaccination with the Bacillus Calmette-Guérin (BCG) vaccine, which is particularly recommended in TB-endemic countries.

-• Avoiding exposure to people with active TB, especially in enclosed spaces.
+- Avoid exposure to people with active TB, especially in enclosed spaces.

 Tuberculosis remains one of the deadliest infectious diseases worldwide, particularly in low- and middle-income countries.
-Early detection and treatment of TB cases are critical to preventing the spread of the disease and reducing deaths.
+Early detection and treatment of TB cases are crucial to preventing the spread of the disease and reducing deaths.

 Similar terms